commercialhaskell/stack/doc/topics/stack_yaml_vs_cabal_package_file.md

 breaks down immediately for any semi-difficult case.
 Therefore, Stack requires you to add it to both places.

-And a final note, in case it wasn't clear.
+And a final note, in case it was not clear.
 The example above used `acme-missiles`, which is not in Stackage snapshots.
-If, however, you want to depend on a package already present in the snapshot you've selected, there's no need to add it explicitly to your `stack.yaml` file: it's already there implicitly via the `snapshot` setting.
+If, however, you want to depend on a package already present in the snapshot you have selected, there is no need to add it explicitly to your `stack.yaml` file: it is already there implicitly via the `snapshot` setting.
 This is what you do the majority of the time, such as when you add `vector` or `mtl` as a `build-depends` value.